dfintel25/article-summarizer/README.md

 * (Question 12) Thoughtful answer based on reported polarity scores: 1 pt
 * (Question 13) Thoughtful answer based on summaries: 1 pt

-# Web Scraping and NLP with Requests, BeautifulSoup, and spaCy

-Complete the tasks in the Python Notebook in this repository.
-Make sure to add and push the pkl or text file of your scraped html (this is specified in the notebook)

-## Rubric

-* (Question 1) Article html stored in separate file that is committed and pushed: 1 pt
-* (Question 2) Article text is correct: 1 pt
-* (Question 3) Correct (or equivalent in the case of multiple tokens with same frequency) tokens printed: 1 pt
-* (Question 4) Correct (or equivalent in the case of multiple lemmas with same frequency) lemmas printed: 1 pt
-* (Question 5) Correct scores for first sentence printed: 2 pts (1 / function)
-* (Question 6) Histogram shown with appropriate labelling: 1 pt
-* (Question 7) Histogram shown with appropriate labelling: 1 pt
-* (Question 8) Thoughtful answer provided: 1 pt

-# NLP_Sentiment_Analysis
-Repo for NLP Sentiment Analysis in Module 4; 44620

 ### Preliminary Setup Steps
 ### 1. Initialize
 ```